duckdb/duckdb-web/docs/api/cli.md

 The CLI supports all of DuckDB's rich SQL syntax including `SELECT`, `CREATE`, and `ALTER` statements, etc.

 ## Special Commands (Dot Commands)
-In addition to SQL syntax, special commands may be entered that are specific to the CLI client.
+In addition to SQL syntax, special dot commands may be entered that are specific to the CLI client.
 To use one of these commands, begin the line with a period (`.`) immediately followed by the name of the command you wish to execute.
 Additional arguments to the command are entered, space separated, after the command.
 If an argument must contain a space, either single or double quotes may be used to wrap that parameter.
 Dot commands must be entered on a single line, and no whitespace may occur before the period.
 No semicolon is required at the end of the line.
 To see available commands, use the `.help` command:

 ```command
 D .help